 1) Sunrise sets the circadian rhythm via the blend/intensity of red and blue light frequencies and communicates to my SCN (master clock in the brain) exactly the time of day.
 My SCN oscillates this message to every cell so they can sync up all their tasks.
 A strong circadian rhythm is needed for the body to determine energy usage AKA burn fat for fuel.
-Without the circadian activation of BMAL, cells have inhibited lipolysis (fat burning capabilities).
+Without the circadian activation of BMAL, cells have inhibited lipolysis (fat-burning capabilities).

 2) Morning light is heavy in red/infrared so it acts as natural red light therapy.
 This is a great time to expose areas of the body that are inflamed and also a great time to precondition the skin to better handle the more intense UV rays coming soon.

 3) The perfect blend of red/blue at sunrise also “turns on” my hypothalamus-pituitary axis to regulate hormone production.
-It decreases melatonin while boosting cortisol and pregnenolone which my body partitions based on whether my mitochondria think I need to fight or flee or make a baby.
+It decreases melatonin while boosting cortisol and pregnenolone, which my body partitions based on whether my mitochondria think I need to fight or flee or make a baby.

-> tyrosine/phenylalanine becomes dopamine, norepinephrine, thyroid hormones and more
+- tyrosine/phenylalanine becomes dopamine, norepinephrine, thyroid hormones and more

-> tryptophan becomes serotonin (eventually melatonin)
+- tryptophan becomes serotonin (which eventually becomes melatonin)